apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 ##### Example

-    SELECT uid, (SELECT VALUE m.msg FROM msgs m) AS msgs FROM GleambookMessages message
+    SELECT uid, (SELECT VALUE g.msg FROM g) AS msgs FROM GleambookMessages gbm
-    GROUP BY message.authorId AS uid GROUP AS msgs(message AS msg);
+    GROUP BY gbm.authorId AS uid
+    GROUP AS g(gbm as msg);

 This variant of the example query returns: